davijoh/jonathandavies/content/posts/my-journey-towards-a-free-personal-website.md

 ## Domain Name

-Renting a domain name really isn't too expensive, but having to rent it always annoyed me.
+Renting a domain name really isn't too expensive, but having to rent it has always annoyed me.

 Why can't we just own it?!

+Well, my friends, it seems like that question is no longer valid as I found out we actually CAN own our domain (as long as you're ready to give up on classic domain extensions like .com)

+Being quite interested in blockchain technology, web 3.0 etc, I found Unstoppable Domains (or rather, an Unstoppable Domain Instagram ad found me...)

+This is basically an NFT domain provider.
+Meaning you pay only once to acquire (mint) the domain name and that's it, no yearly renewal fees to pay.
+You own an NFT domain, the same way as you'd own

+How much did I pay?

 I purchased jonathandavies.nft on Unstoppable Domains for $20.
-This is basically an NFT domain provider.
-Meaning you pay only once to acquire the domain name and that's it, no yearly renewal to pay.How come?

-You actually own your NFT domain and you don't rent it, contrary to regular domain names.

-The catch?
+I repeat: one time payment!

+And no, no minting and extra gas fees on my side.
+The mint is on Polygon and the tiny gas fee is covered by Unstoppable Domain.

+But wait, there is a catch...

-Well, most browsers don't support NFT domains yet...
+Well, most browsers don't support NFT domains natively yet...
 (Brave, that I use, does, but most people don't use it).

 I know, kind of a turn off.
 I'm hoping this changes fast.